terefang/odd6rpg/lite/100-general.md

 There are generally a few different levels of difficulty used:

+* Trivial – Almost anyone should be able to do this most of the time.

-* Easy – Tasks that are easy to accomplish, with a low risk of failure, such as simple physical tasks, basic mathematical calculations, or other routine activities.
+* Easy – Most characters should be able to do this most of the time, with a low risk of failure, such as simple physical tasks, basic mathematical calculations, or other routine activities.

 * Moderate – Tasks that require some skill or effort, but are still relatively straightforward, such as basic repair work, climbing a short wall, or simple lock-picking.